Minneapolis Tree Sale is now OPEN for all Residents!

 Sweet Cherry Pie Cherry: 15’h x 12’w.
 Full sun.
 Prunus ‘Eubank’ PPAF.

-Pair O Pears:
+Pair O Pears: SOLD OUT

 Two fruit trees dependent on one another for pollination are offered together as one.
 The Golden Spice and the Summercrisp pear trees are excellent fruit tree choices for the northern climate.
 The Golden Spice pear is compact and produces oblong yellow fruit best used for canning.
 The Summercrisp produces smaller greenish red fruit and gets great fall color.
 Needs full sun to produce.